RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Assisted suicide: Providing a seriously ill person with the means to take their own life.
+Assisted suicide: Providing a terminally ill person with the means to take their own life.

-Voluntary euthanasia: The Situation where someone dying in pain asks a doctor to end his/her life painlessly.
+Voluntary euthanasia: The situation where someone with a terminal illness asks a doctor to end his/her life painlessly.

 Non-voluntary euthanasia: Ending someone's life painlessly when they are unable to ask but you have a good reason to think they would want you to do so.